Effect-TS/rpc/docs/rpc/index.ts.md

 ## From "@effect/rpc/Server"

-Re-exports all named exports from the "@effect/rpc/Server" module as "Server".
+Re-exports all named exports from the "@effect/rpc/Server" module as `Server`.

 **Signature**